kavorite/S5/README.md

-# S5: Simple State Space Layers for Sequence Modeling
+# S5: Simplified State Space Layers for Sequence Modeling

 This repository provides the official implementation and experiments for the
 paper: Simplified State Space Layers for Sequence Modeling.
 The preprint is available [here](https://arxiv.org/abs/2208.04933).